Charlie Woerner: San Francisco 49ers

-Woerner was drafted by the San Francisco 49ers in the sixth round with the 190th overall pick in the 2020 NFL Draft.
+Woerner was selected by the San Francisco 49ers in the sixth round with the 190th overall pick in the 2020 NFL draft.
 The 49ers previously acquired this pick after trading wide receiver Marquise Goodwin to the Philadelphia Eagles.
 Woerner was placed on the reserve/COVID-19 list by the 49ers on December 19, 2020, and activated on December 29.
+He finished his rookie season with 3 catches for 36 yards on 4 targets in 14 games and emerged as a skilled blocking tight end in both pass blocking and run blocking.